Statutes and regulations

 - To confront and cross-examine adverse witnesses;

-- To present arguments and documents that support the household’s position; and
+- To present arguments and documents that support the unit’s position; and

 - To reply to arguments made by DHS

-The household has the right to a written decision that must include:
+The unit has the right to a written decision that must include:

 - Reasons for the decision